For such a basic piece of equipment, choosing a frying pan can be a surprisingly challenging task.

 The following notes are compiled from the most frequent comments from verified purchasers on Amazon.

 The curved sides mean ingredients go back into the pan, not all over the stove, and the rounded edge where the walls and bottom meet makes it easier to get at food for stirring.
-Plus, the walls are higher than traditional fry pans, so it can be loaded up with ingredients.
+Plus, the walls are higher than what you’ll find on traditional fry pans, so it can be loaded up with ingredients.

 And it has all the hallmarks typical of All-Clad’s premium construction and quality control.
 The rivets securing the handles are sturdy with a smooth finish, the lid nestles into the lip for a perfect fit, and it heats evenly throughout the bottom and walls.
 This is a fully clad piece that transfers heat beautifully.